 The Principality of Liechtenstein is a small sovereign country nestled between Switzerland and Austria in the heart of the European Alps.
 The excellent transportation networks of its larger neighbors ensure that Liechtenstein and its capital Vaduz can be reached easily on both public and private transportation.
+Trains are the best public transportation option to reach Liechtenstein but it is also possible (but not cheap) to fly most days from Vienna to nearby St Gallen of People’s Airline.

 Traveling to Liechtenstein by Road

-Liechtenstein can be reached by road via fast highways in Switzerland and Austria – note that both countries require a valid highway vignette to use autobahns.
+Liechtenstein can be reached by road via fast highways in Switzerland and Austria.
+(Note that both countries require a valid highway vignette to use autobahns.)

 Driving times from major nearby cities are as follows:

-Bregenz / Lindau – 30 minutes
+- Bregenz / Lindau – 30 minutes

-• St Gallen – 45 minutes
+- St Gallen – 45 minutes

-• Zurich (ZĂĽrich) – an hour
+- Zurich (Zürich) – an hour

-• Innsbruck – 2.5 hours
+- Innsbruck – 2.5 hours

-• Munich (MĂĽnchen) – 3 hours
+- Munich (München) – 3 hours

-• Milan – 3 hours
+- Milan – 3 hours

 Flying to Liechtenstein